 Bryce Canyon isn’t the only National Park accessible from Bryce Canyon Country.
 Did you know Capitol Reef National Park runs north-south into Garfield County, and is easily accessible for visitors staying in Boulder or Escalante?
 From either town, take Scenic Byway 12 to Torrey, then head east on Highway 24 to the Capitol Reef visitor center.

-The easiest way to explore Capitol Reef National Park is from
+The easiest way to explore Capitol Reef National Park

 Around the bend or just a little further down the road is often where you’ll find the most unique attractions of the Bryce Canyon region.
 Here’s just a few of our best kept secrets.

 This natural rock play-land will make a kid out of any adult.
-Visitors to Devils Garden love to explore and, in some places,
+Visitors to Devils Garden love to explore and, in

 This past week we had a chance to get up on top of Boulder Mountain to check out the fall colors and to drive to the southern end of Boulder Mountain to well known Powell Point.
 Recent rains in the region made for lush flora and some fun road puddles to negotiate along the way.